inet-framework/inet-showcases/visualizer/styling/doc/index.rst

 More Information
 ----------------

-For more information, refer the visualizers' NED documentations.
+For more information, refer to the visualizers' NED documentation.

 Discussion
 ----------